Achieving better healthcare by making better use of evidence

 The mounting board for each poster is 6′ high x 3′ wide (portrait) and can accommodate one A0 poster each side.

-Poster boards will be numbered.
-Your poster number will be the number beside your title in the printed programme.
+Poster boards will be numbered and the title of your abstract pinned to an allocated.
 Velcro fastenings will be provided.

 Posters can be sent ahead of the conference and the team is happy to have them in place for you when you arrive.
 Please note we cannot be responsible for taking down any posters and returning them to the authors.